![]() |

 Build Your Own Gaming Computer: The Basics

 When building your first gaming computer, there are always going to be standard things that you will need.
-The easy ones are a monitor, gaming mouse or controller or a headset and a gaming desk.
+The easy ones are a monitor, gaming mouse or controller, headset, and gaming desk.
 Speaking of, Turismo Racing has a great selection of gaming desks for you to choose from.

 But those are just surface-level things, right?
 What about the build of the actual CPU?
 Here's a better breakdown of what you'll need.